 … and this Great Smoky Mountains National Park sticker for $.10 at the same rummage sale.
 This is actually something that’s been on her wish list.
 Both of my daughters collect stickers from the National Parks they’ve visited.
 They use them to decorate their water bottles.

 She asked for some fine-point colored pens for sketching, so I bought her this nice set of Staedtler pens (free after a 20% promo code and Office Depot Rewards.

-And here are the stocking stuffers that I’ve rounded up for her so far.
+And here are the stocking stuffers that I rounded up for her.

 The chocolate coal is a tradition at this point.
 I try to put it in their stocking every year.
 This time it was paid for with Walgreens rewards.
 The Airheads were a Kroger Friday Freebie, and the “E” lucite keychain was a $.25 find at a church rummage sale.
 The Sharpie marker was paid for with Office Depot Rewards.
 I had a bit left over after I bought her pen set, so I used it to get a Sharpie for each of their stockings.
 And the pink bracelet at the bottom is a hairband bracelet.
 I bought them each one (free with the eBay promo code), so I wouldn’t have to get after them for wearing tight hairbands on their wrists anymore.

 I’ll be sticking one of those Boylan Shirley Temples in each of my daughter’s stockings.
 I found them on clearance at Kroger for $.59 each.
 They first discovered Shirley Temples at my sister’s wedding several years back, and they’ve loved them ever since.

 I found the glitter hairspray in the Halloween clearance at CVS.
 It was 90% off, and I used rewards to pay for it.
 I figure they can use it next Halloween, or maybe for a school dance, if they do a fancy updo.
 One of these bottles will go in each of their stockings.